|Country of Origin||Wales|

 - One distinctive trait of the Welsh Springer Spaniel is its red-and-white coat.

-The Welsh Springer Spaniel is usually a healthy breed that has the life span of 12-15 years.
+The Welsh Springer Spaniel is usually a healthy breed that has a life span of 12-15 years.
 However, during these years, they might suffer from some possible canine diseases which are listed below:

 - Entropion: It is a condition where the lower eyelid of your dog folds inwards causing irritation and tearing.
 It can be treated with surgery and it is not a dangerous or life-threatening condition.